 Also, when Semirhage is captured, even though Rand doesn't allow Cadsuane to torture her, the Aes Sedai decides that physical pain will never work anyways; it's what Semirhage is expecting and probably looking forward to.
 Instead, she decides that humiliation is a much better tactic.

-In The Hitchhikers Guide To The Galaxy 1, Arthur Dent and Ford Prefect are captured early on by the Vogons.
+In The Hitchhiker's Guide to the Galaxy, Arthur Dent and Ford Prefect are captured early on by the Vogons.
 The Vogon captain proceeds to read his poetry, the third worst in the universe, but Arthur bluffs his way out of it, claiming he actually enjoyed the poem.
 However, he was lying; the television show displays him in the same pain as Ford, while the film simply shows him confused but certainly uncomfortable.
 He and Ford start an improvised literary analysis, but the captain is not convinced and dumps the two out an airlock.
 Fortunately, they are rescued.

 In Clive Barker 's Hellraiser mythos, this is how the Cenobites initially came to be: they spent such a long time being tortured in Hell that eventually they found that they actually enjoyed the sensations.
 The natural extension then was to reshape their bodies and inflict this exquisite pain upon others.

 In the Italian fantasy novel Balthis the Adventuress there's an entire underground subrace that lives by this trope: they sleep in hard stone beds, eat and drink awful-tasting things daily and often flail and beat each other up as a form of greetings.
 When we get to see on of their on kind "tortured", we see her sit on comfortable pillows, with no chains or restrains and with delicious food and excellent wine.
 And she complains a lot for it.